-The condition is called a floating meniscus where the MRI scan shows a fluid gap between the bottom of the meniscus and the tibia bone, due to traumatic detachment of the menisco-tibial (or coronary) ligaments that are a normal part of the anchorage system for the meniscus.
+The condition is called a floating meniscus where the MRI scan shows a fluid gap between the bottom of the meniscus and the tibia bone, due to high-force traumatic detachment of the menisco-tibial (or coronary) ligaments that are a normal part of the anchorage system for the meniscus.
 Generally, the meniscus itself remains intact, but without this anchorage the meniscus becomes incompetent as a shock absorber.

 Meniscus incompetence after meniscal root avulsion

 Avulsion of the meniscal root can lead to immediate incompetence, and the meniscus may extrude over the edge of the tibia.

 The “Floating” Meniscus: MRI in Knee Trauma and Implications for Surgery.
 Bikkina RS, Tujo CA, Schraner AB and Major NM.
 American Journal of Roentgenology, January 2005, Volume 184, Number 1.